rossumai/university/docs/extensions/find-replace-values/configuration-examples.md

 title: 'Configuration examples'
 ---

+The following examples are showing commonly used configurations when building applications using Rossum.ai platform.

 ## Normalize Values

 The following snippet removes all non-alphanumeric characters.
 The source datapoint ID is `sender_vat_id` and the result has to be written to a different datapoint ID `sender_vat_id_normalized` not to affect the AI model.